KITTYHAWK IN A TAXYING ACCIDENT

 ON 1 OCTOBER 1942

 He switched on his landing lights, which reflected off prop, blinding him.
 He turned them off straight away.
 The aircraft was taxying from the runway downhill via the taxy-way to the dispersal area.
 The airman on one of the wings yelled "brakes".
-The aircraft nosed over and damaged the propeller tips.
+The aircraft nosed over and slightly bent two of the propeller tips.

 ACKNOWLEDGEMENTS